Policy and Climate Change

 - Involvement: Allow employees to bring ideas and perspectives as a part of organizational decision-making.

-- Recognition: Reward all employees are rewarded for their contributions and achievements.
+- Recognition: Reward all employees for their contributions and achievements.

 - Work-Life Balance: Help employees balance the multiple demands in their lives.